 Consequently, if people eligible for temporary protection or beneficiaries of temporary protection want to seek asylum in Hungary, they must first go either to Ukraine or Serbia.
 In practice it is very unlikely that any person who fled the war in Ukraine would want to go back there for this purpose.
 They can go to Serbia if they hold the necessary travel document to enter the country.
-If the beneficiary is a Ukrainian national and has a valid passport, no visa is required and entry into Serbia is allowed.156 However, if the beneficiary is a third-country national (e.g. family member of a Ukrainian citizen, who is eligible for temporary protection) who needs a visa to enter Serbia, the procedure is more complicated, as it has to be preceded by a visa procedure at the Embassy of Serbia, and the option to seek asylum in Hungary becomes quite hypothetical.
+If the beneficiary is a Ukrainian national and has a valid passport, no visa is required and entry into Serbia is allowed.
+However, if the beneficiary is a third-country national (e.g., family member of a Ukrainian citizen, who is eligible for temporary protection) who needs a visa to enter Serbia, the procedure is more complicated, as it has to be preceded by a visa procedure at the Embassy of Serbia, and the option to seek asylum in Hungary becomes quite hypothetical.

-In its information request sent to the NDGAP the HHC asked for the number of asylum applications submitted by those individuals whose temporary protection application had been rejected or who applied for asylum after being recognized as a temporary protection beneficiary.
+In its information request sent to the NDGAP the HHC asked for the number of asylum applications submitted by those individuals whose temporary protection application had been rejected or who applied for asylum after being recognised as a temporary protection beneficiary.
 The NDGAP stated that it has no data with regard to asylum applications submitted by those whose temporary protection application was rejected.

-However, the HHC represents a Russian client whose temporary protection application was rejected, effectively both by the NDGAP and then, following a judicial review procedure, by the court.
-According to the court, in the temporary protection procedure the assessment of the non-refoulement under TP is of a restricted nature (practically no need for the same rigorous assessment as in the general asylum procedure, given the specific attributes of the TP procedure -e.g. it having to be fast etc.) and that the applicant, having regard to the judgment of the Court of Justice of the European Union in Case C-823/21, is not precluded from applying for asylum and stating in detail and giving reasons for all his fears concerning his return to Russia in the 'ordinary' asylum application.157 While, on the one hand, the court's reference to the CJEU judgment recognizing that the 'embassy system' is in breach with international and EU law, may be regarded as a positive development in jurisprudence, so far it has no practical relevance.
-On 27 February 2024, the client, accompanied by the lawyers of HHC, attempted to submit an asylum application in the Budapest client service of the NDGAP with reference to the judgment of Budapest Court, but the NDGAP took minutes and issued a ruling on the rejection of the application without an in-merit application, citing Section 32/F. c) of the Act on Asylum, providing that the application was submitted by a person clearly not eligible for the specific request.
-The NDGAP also held that there is no individual legal remedy.
-This practically means that the NDGAP still applies the provisions of Act LVIII of 2020 on the Transitional Provisions related to the Termination of the State of Danger and on Epidemiological Preparedness, establishing the 'embassy system', where the personal scope of those who may submit an asylum application in the territory of Hungary is specified (as explained above).
+However, the HHC represented a Russian client whose temporary protection application was rejected, effectively both by the NDGAP and then, following a judicial review procedure, by the court.
+According to the court, in the temporary protection procedure the assessment of the non-refoulement under TP is of a restricted nature (practically no need for the same rigorous assessment as in the general asylum procedure, given the specific attributes of the TP procedure -e.g., it having to be fast etc.) and that the applicant, having regard to the judgment of the Court of Justice of the European Union in Case C-823/21, is not precluded from applying for asylum and stating in detail and giving reasons for all his fears concerning his return to Russia in the 'ordinary' asylum application.
+While, on the one hand, the court's reference to the CJEU judgment recognising that the 'embassy system' is in breach with international and EU law, may be regarded as a positive development in jurisprudence, so far it has no practical relevance.
+On 27 February 2024, the client, accompanied by the lawyers of HHC, attempted to submit an asylum application in the Budapest client service of the NDGAP with reference to the judgment of Budapest Court, but the NDGAP took minutes and issued a ruling on the rejection of the application without an in-merit

+&lt;sup>142 Act LVIII of 2020 on the Transitional Provisions related to the Termination of the State of Danger and on Epidemiological Preparedness.